Daines Kapp Insurance Brokers Ltd

 Commercial Combined Insurance provides a variety of insurance covers under one single policy.

 A Commercial Combined Insurance policy is a comprehensive package that bundles multiple types of business cover under one single contract.
 Instead of managing five different policies with various renewal dates, you have one cohesive solution.
+Crucially, this approach eliminates the dangerous “gaps” that can occur when buying separate policies from different providers — and ensures your Public Liability insurer and your Property insurer are never arguing over who is responsible for a claim.

-In practice, this policy is specifically designed for businesses with physical premises, stock, or employees.
+This policy is specifically designed for businesses with physical premises, stock, or employees.
 It is the industry standard for:

 | Asset Protection (First Party) | Liability Protection (Third Party) |